 Pivot in practice: Estonia using AI to find suitable jobs for unemployed

 Estonia uses an AI-powered matching engine to find suitable jobs for the unemployed.
 Around 72% of candidates who joined new jobs through the AI system were still employed six months later, compared to 58% of those advised by human officials.25

 The value that government agencies derive from the pivots is highly dependent on their approach to digital transformation.
-Highly mature organizations derive value out of all the seven pivots, whereas less mature organizations derive value from flexible and secure infrastructure and the digital talent.
+Highly mature organisations derive value out of all the seven pivots, whereas less mature organisations derive value from flexible and secure infrastructure and the digital talent.

-A huge gap exists between digitally mature and less mature organizations when it comes to deriving value out of data mastery, a unified customer experience, and intelligent workflows.
+A huge gap exists between digitally mature and less mature organisations when it comes to deriving value out of data mastery, a unified customer experience and intelligent workflows.
 To move up the maturity curve, less mature agencies should focus on bridging the gaps on these three pivots. (figure 7).

-Ninety percent of highly mature agencies we surveyed agree that they are already seeing the benefits of digital initiatives launched during the pandemic, compared to 55% of low-maturity organizations.
+Ninety per cent of highly mature agencies we surveyed agree that they are already seeing the benefits of digital initiatives launched during the pandemic, compared to 55% of low-maturity organisations.
 And 79% of government executives say that in five years, all successful agencies will have extensive digital capabilities.

-As organizations invest in their digital future, lessons learned over the past 18 months can ensure that they do so strategically—pushing well beyond “doing digital” initiatives to “being digital” through and through.
+As organisations invest in their digital future, lessons learned over the past 18 months can ensure that they do so strategically—pushing well beyond “doing digital” initiatives to “being digital” through and through.